Withdrawal | 6 min read

-Valium, also known by its generic name diazepam, is a drug used to treat alcohol withdrawal, seizures, and anxiety.
-It can be used to relieve and treat muscular spasms and help sedate and relax patients before medical procedures.
+Valium, also known as diazepam, is a drug used to treat alcohol withdrawal, seizures, and anxiety.
+In addition, it can relieve and treat muscular spasms and help sedate and relax patients before medical procedures.

 Valium works by calming the brain and the nerves so that the electrical signals and messages sent around the body and brain are not received at such a fast pace.
 Valium is in the family of drugs called benzodiazepines.

-Valium is typically taken by mouth as directed by a doctor and is only available by a prescription.
-Taking Valium has several risks associated with it, due to its high likelihood of causing a Valium addiction.
-Valium is available in several forms including concentrated solutions, pills, and liquid forms.
+Valium is typically taken by mouth as directed by a doctor and is only available by prescription.
+Taking Valium has several risks associated with it due to its high likelihood of causing a Valium addiction.
+Valium is available in several forms, including concentrated solutions, pills, and liquid forms.

-Valium also poses high risks for complications when it is mixed with other substances.
-Consuming Valium alongside other drugs or alcohol can cause intense drowsiness and even breathing problems.
-Mixing Valium with medications in the opioid family such as codeine can cause extremely dangerous side effects, some of which are fatal.
+Valium also poses high risks for complications when mixed with other substances.
+Consuming Valium alongside other drugs or alcohol can cause intense drowsiness and breathing problems.
+Mixing Valium with medications in the opioid family, such as codeine, can cause extremely dangerous side effects, some of which are fatal.

 Mixing Valium with other substances also increases the risk of Valium addiction.
 Valium addiction is a serious issue that must be dealt with promptly to prevent further damage and harm to oneself.
-Valium can also cause serious withdrawal symptoms, and suddenly stopping a Valium dosage can even cause death.
+Valium can also cause serious withdrawal symptoms; suddenly stopping a Valium dosage can cause death.

 Beating a Valium addiction is a difficult thing to do, but it is possible.
 It is an important accomplishment to get your life back on track.
 However, there are certain things that people dealing with Valium addiction should know.
 Please read on to find out more information about Valium addiction and how to detox from Valium safely and effectively.

-Because Valium has a high likelihood to cause an addiction, people can easily become dependent and addicted to the drug.
-Many people further misuse and abuse the drug for purposes other than what it was prescribed and designed for.
+Because Valium is likely to cause an addiction, people can easily become dependent and addicted to the drug.
+Many people misuse and abuse the drug for purposes other than what it was prescribed and designed for.
 These addictions and abuses of the drug can lead to a person experiencing withdrawal if they stop taking it.

-It is crucial to understand that a physical dependency or addiction can occur with Valium whether it is taken illegally or prescribed by a doctor.
-Only those who are abusing the drugs and misusing them or taking them illegally can be diagnosed with a substance use disorder due to a physical dependency or addiction to Valium.
-People who become addicted to Valium through a prescription will not be diagnosed with substance use disorder.
+It is crucial to understand that a physical dependency or addiction can occur with Valium, whether taken illegally or prescribed by a doctor.
+People abusing the drugs and misusing them or taking them illegally can be diagnosed with a substance use disorder due to a physical dependency or addiction to Valium.

-Valium withdrawal has a variety of different symptoms and stages that you can identify throughout the process.
+Valium withdrawal has various symptoms and stages you can identify throughout the process.
 Withdrawal from benzodiazepines, such as Valium, is usually broken into two different stages.
 Each stage lasts a different amount of time and is characterized by the intensity of the withdrawal symptoms the user will experience.

 The first stage is the acute stage.
 The acute stage lasts from one to four days after the person’s last dosage of Valium.
 This is when the person will begin to feel the effects of acute withdrawal.
-Valium has a half-life of up to 48 hours, which means that some people may not feel symptoms on day one or day two, but may feel intense symptoms on day three or four.
+Valium has a half-life of up to 48 hours, meaning that some people may not feel symptoms on day one or two but may feel intense symptoms on day three or four.

 The most common symptoms of acute withdrawal from Valium are listed below.

 After acute withdrawal, the second stage of withdrawal begins.
-This is called General withdrawal.
+This is called general withdrawal.
 General withdrawal is a longer stage of withdrawal that spans 10 to 14 days for most people.
-During this stage, the person will experience intense cravings for Valium. for many people, this is the time when they relapse.
+During this stage, the person will experience intense cravings for Valium. for many people, this is when they relapse.

-The user will also feel light-headed, experience some headaches, some people experience fevers, and most people experience nausea, chills, anxiety, and depression, however, these symptoms are usually much milder than they were in the acute stage.
+The user will also feel light-headed, experience some headaches, some people experience fevers, and most people experience nausea, chills, anxiety, and depression.
+However, these symptoms are usually much milder than in the acute stage.
 Many people describe valium withdrawal in this stage as flu-like.

 It is important to note that there is a general feeling of melancholy and sadness during this time.
 This is when many people may develop depression.

 The timeline for Valium withdrawal is generally two to three weeks.
-It begins with one to four days of acute withdrawal symptoms that are intense and can be very serious.
-During acute withdrawal, it is important to watch for seizures to make sure that the person experiencing withdrawal is not in a life-threatening situation.
+It begins with acute withdrawal symptoms that can be very serious for one to four days.
+It is important to watch for seizures during acute withdrawal to ensure that the person experiencing withdrawal is not in a life-threatening situation.

-After acute withdrawal is a 10 to a 14-day stage called general withdrawal, which is when the person experiencing withdrawal will feel flu-like symptoms that are much milder than the symptoms experienced during the acute withdrawal stage.
-This is often when people begin to experience more intense cravings for Valium, which means that this time is a high-risk time for relapsing.
+After acute withdrawal is a 10 to 14-day stage called general withdrawal, when the person experiencing withdrawal will feel flu-like symptoms that are milder than the symptoms experienced during the acute withdrawal stage.
+This is often when people experience more intense cravings for Valium, which means that this time is a high-risk time for relapsing.

 During general withdrawal, it can help to have friends and family around or be in a detox or rehabilitation center to prevent the person from experiencing withdrawal from relapsing due to the craving.

 The issue with Valium is that it can be abused or prescribed.
 It can also be prescribed and abused.
-The way that we differentiate between Valium addiction and a Valium physical dependency is through the cause of the addiction or dependency.
+We differentiate between Valium addiction and Valium physical dependency through the cause of the addiction or dependency.

 If a person is misusing, abusing, or procuring Valium illegally, and they begin to experience withdrawal symptoms when they do not have it or become addicted, we consider that person addicted to Valium.
 They would be diagnosed with a substance use disorder.

 If a person has a Valium prescription and is told by a doctor to take the Valium in certain dosages and at certain times and they experience withdrawal symptoms after stopping, they have a physical dependence on Valium.
-They would not be diagnosed with a substance use disorder because the drug is prescribed to them and they are taking it as they are told to do so.
+They would not be diagnosed with a substance use disorder because the drug is prescribed, and they take it as they are told.

-Some people on the other hand have a prescription for Valium and do not take the Valium per their prescription.
+On the other hand, some people have a prescription for Valium and do not take the Valium per their prescription.
 These people may or may not be diagnosed with a substance use disorder because their physical dependence or addiction may be caused by their actions rather than the medical decision of a doctor.

 It is incredibly important to detox safely.
-Not only to make the withdrawal process more comfortable but to prevent any fatal accidents or reactions from happening.
+Not only to make the withdrawal process more comfortable but to prevent fatal accidents or reactions.
 It can also help to prevent relapses and other dangerous mental health crises.

 The best way to detox safely to mitigate the intensity of valium withdrawal symptoms is to go to a rehabilitation center or a detox center.
 These facilities are run by professionals who can help ease the symptoms of withdrawal as well as prevent relapses and fatal accidents caused by withdrawal.

-If you or a loved one is struggling with Valium addiction, please reach out to a premier detox facility today to get the help that you deserve and need.
+If you or a loved one is struggling with Valium addiction, please reach out to a premier detox facility today to get the help you deserve.